abdul-qadirr/abdul-qadirr.github.io/_pages/about.md

 You can download my CV [here](http://hannah-rae.github.io/files/Kerner_Hannah_CV.pdf).

+Outside of research, I very much enjoy investing and consider it to be my Ikigai.
+You can find more details here.

 Achievements and Awards
 ======
 - Arrell Global Food Innovation Award-2023 (NASA Harvest team member)